canonical/mongodb-operator/documentation/tutorial.md

 *Note: this tutorial uses [self-signed certificates](https://en.wikipedia.org/wiki/Self-signed_certificate); self-signed certificates should not be used in a production cluster.*

 ### Enable TLS
-After configuring the certificates `watch -c juju status --color` will show the status of `tls-certificates-operator` as active.
+After configuring the certificates `juju status --watch 1s` will show the status of `tls-certificates-operator` as active.
 To enable TLS on Charmed MongoDB, relate the two applications:
 ```shell
 juju relate tls-certificates-operator mongodb
 ```